Pedrojok01/CoinFlip_2.0/README.md

 To deploy your smart-contracts:

+- Make sure to subscribe to Chainlink VRF v2 ( [Subscribtion to Chainlink VRF on Goerli](https://vrf.chain.link/goerli/new) ) ( [LINK Faucet](https://faucets.chain.link/) )
+- Then add your subscription id to the migration file: `blockchain/migrations/1_CoinFlip_migration.js`
 - Run `truffle migrate --network <<network name here>>` to deploy to the network of your choice.
-So for Rinkeby, type `truffle migrate --reset --network rinkeby`
+So for Goerli, type `truffle migrate --network goerli`
-- Replace the contract address in `client/constants`
+- Replace the contract address in `src/constants.js`
-- Replace the abi file in `client/abis/coinFlip.json`
+- Replace the abi file in `src/abis/coinFlip.js`
-- Make sure to fund the contract with some ETH ( [Faucet for the Rinkeby network](https://rinkebyfaucet.com) )
+- Make sure to fund the contract with some ETH ( [Faucet for the Goerli network](https://goerlifaucet.org/) )
-- Make sure to subscribe to Chainlink VRF v2 ( [Subscribtion for the Rinkeby network](https://vrf.chain.link/rinkeby) ) ( [LINK Faucet for subscribtion on the Rinkeby network](https://faucets.chain.link/rinkeby) )

 ### Client & Config

 On each deploy, make sure to:

-- Change the `COINFLIP_ADDRESS` in `/client/constants.js` to your deployed contracts address
+- Change the `COINFLIP_ADDRESS` in `/src/constants.js` to your deployed contracts address
-- Copy the new abi file into `/abis` folder
+- Copy the new abi file into the `/abis` folder
 - Enable/disable, and update the suitable networks in `truffle-config.js`
 - Get your mnemonic seed phrase add it to `blockchain/.secret`